bmun/huxley/docs/tutorials/setup/tutorial.md

 1.8
 ```

 If you get an error or nothing prints.
 Download version 1.7 of Django [here](https://docs.djangoproject.com/en/1.8/intro/install/#install-django).
+It's easiest to install using pip, so make sure that you have pip installed/updated here: https://pip.pypa.io/en/stable/installing/#upgrading-pip
+(You can test to make sure you have pip by running the "which pip" command from terminal).

 Now that we've verified Python and Django are installed, let's create a django project.
 In your `huxleytutorial` directory run
 ```